Schrolli91/BOSWatch/README.md

 ![# BOSWatch](/www/gfx/logo.png)

-Python Script to receive and decode German BOS Information with rtl_fm and multimon-NG
+:satellite: Python Script to receive and decode German BOS Information with rtl_fm and multimon-NG :satellite:

 #### Notice:
 The intercept of the German BOS radio is **strictly prohibited** and will be prosecuted. the use is **only authorized** personnel permitted.